-Anna Maria – The Artists’ Guild of Anna Maria Island announces their newly elected Board for 2014: Wendell Graham, President; David Gaw, 1st Vice President; Chris Collins, 2nd Vice President; Leslie Robbins, Recording Secretary; Barbara Singer, Corresponding Secretary; and Kay Johnson, Treasurer.
+The Artists’ Guild Anna Maria announces their newly elected Board for 2014.
+Wendell Graham, President; David Gaw, 1st Vice President; Chris Collins, 2nd Vice President; Leslie Robbins, Recording Secretary; Barbara Singer, Corresponding Secretary; and Kay Johnson, Treasurer.

-The Artists’ Guild of Anna Maria Island encourages the support of friends and patrons and hosts a monthly general meeting at the Church of the Annunciation in Holmes Beach with a program that is open to the public.
-January’s speaker was Denise Kowal, founder and chair of the Sarasota Chalk Festival who spoke about the joys and tribulations of presenting this international Chalk Festival for the past four years.
-The next general meeting will be on February 3 and features Olivia Chiusano, a Sarasota artist, said to unite science with art, botanical accuracy with good design and beauty.
-She has authored 11 books on the subject of botanical illustration and is the founder of the Academy of Botanical Art and the Florida Society of Botanical Artists.
+The Artists’ Guild of Anna Maria Island encourages the support of friends and patrons at monthly general meetings.
+These meetings are at the Church of the Annunciation in Holmes Beach and are open to the public.
+January’s speaker was Denise Kowal, founder and chair of the Sarasota Chalk Festival.
+She spoke about the joys and tribulations of presenting this international Chalk Festival for the past four years.
+The next general meeting will be on February thired.
+It features Olivia Chiusano, a Sarasota artist.
+Olivia unites science with art, botanical accuracy with good design and also beauty.
+She has authored 11 books on the subject of botanical illustration.
+She is also the founder of the Academy of Botanical Art and the Florida Society of Botanical Artists.

-In addition, the Fifth Annual Art Show “Reflections”, hosted by the Artists’ Guild of Anna Maria Island, is currently at The Studio at Gulf and Pine in Anna Maria and is another Artists’ Guild venue showcasing the talent of many artists, not only from the Island but other areas as well.
+The Fifth Annual Art Show “Reflections”, hosted by the Artists’ Guild is currently at The Studio at Gulf and Pine.
+It is in Anna Maria and is another Artists’ Guild venue showcasing the talent of many artists.
+Not only from the Island but other areas as well.
 The exhibit will be on display until January 27th.